DEEP FOREST LEARNING

 (The Danish Society for the Protection of Birds).

-They have been exhibited and sold at Singapore Art Book Fair, NTU Centre for Contemporary Art, 2018 and Overgadens Bogmesse, Overgaden Institute of Contemporary Art , Copenhagen, 2007.
+They have been exhibited at Singapore Art Book Fair, NTU Centre for Contemporary Art, 2018 and Overgadens Bogmesse, Overgaden Institute of Contemporary Art , Copenhagen, 2007.

 Prune Poetry is a further development of the work exhibited in the group show "Working with Paul Thek" at Camden Arts Centre, London, 2000.

 Botanical flower paintings are often associated with women's art, a "feminine" leisure activity with roots back to Victorian culture.

 In this work the paintings are made to be worn (away) and to shine a light of flower power on wearer of the businessman shoes.

 Jewellery made of seeds, plastic, precious stones and folk phrases.

 Exhibited as part of Wild Wood Woman and are now dispersed.